 We convert Freebase to industry-standard RDF, to produce a Rosetta Stone for schema.org, natural language processing and social-semantic systems.

-:BaseKB is a brand under which Ontology2 markets semantic data files, many of which are products of the open-source Infovore framework.
-We're upgrading Infovore to radically improve its scalability and developing new :BaseKB products at this moment -- please join the discussion on the future of Infovore and :BaseKB.
+:BaseKB is a brand under which Ontology2 markets semantic data files, many of which are products of the open-source Infovore and Telepath frameworks.
+Join our mailing list to keep up with developments.

 :BaseKB knows about people, places, books, movies, medicines, airports, automobiles, historical events and just about anything that would come up in a game of "20 questions".